Legal Billing Software: The 18 Best Options in 2025

 Integrations

-The importance of integrations may vary depending on whether you want full legal practice management software or standalone billing software.
+The importance of integrations may depend on whether you want full legal practice management software or standalone legal billing software.

 Security and Compliance